0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 {"user_id":"{user_id}","team_id":"{team_id}"}
 ```
-But this request works to add members, and it requires the 'add_members' permission.
+But this request works to add members, and it requires the `add_members` permission.
 So, the idea that came to mind was to try adding guests via this request.
-I changed the 'user_id' of the member user to the 'id' of the guest user, sent the request, and observed that the request succeeded, and the guest was added to the team, even though the member did not have the 'invite_guest' permission.
+I changed the `user_id` of the member user to the 'id' of the guest user, sent the request, and observed that the request succeeded, and the guest was added to the team, even though the member did not have the `invite_guest` permission.
 This indicates that a server-side permission check was missing for that path.

 ---